sccn/sccn.github.io/others/The_first_decade_of_EEGLAB.md

 ----------------

-In 1997, Scott Makeig, Tzyy Ping Jung, and colleagues released the ICA Electrophysiology Toolbox for Matlab from Terrence Sejnowski's CNL laboratory at The Salk Institute for Biological Studies in La Jolla.
+In 1997, Scott Makeig, Tzyy Ping Jung, and colleagues released the ICA Electrophysiology Toolbox for MATLAB from Terrence Sejnowski's CNL laboratory at The Salk Institute for Biological Studies in La Jolla.
 This toolbox comprised functions to run (extended) infomax ICA on EEG data as well as early versions of time/frequency and visualization